hashgraph/hedera-improvement-proposal/HIP/hip-17.md

    rpc dissociateTokens (Transaction) returns (TransactionResponse);
    // Retrieves the metadata of a token rpc getTokenInfo (Query) returns (Response);
-+  // Gets info on NFTs N through M on the list of NFTs associated with a given NftType
++  // Gets info on NFTs N through M on the list of NFTs associated with a given Token of type NON_FUNGIBLE
 +  rpc getNftInfoQuery (Query) returns (Response);
 +  // Gets info on NFTs N through M on the list of NFTs associated with a given account
 +  rpc getAccountNftInfoQuery (Query) returns (Response);